tolgakuntman/rdma-hw-pipeline/docs/project/RDMA_logic/ch4_control_plane_architecture.md

 ## 4.1 Hardware / Software Interface Overview

-The hardware-software interface in this RDMA proof-of-concept system is implemented via a single AXI4-Lite subordinate attached to the Zynq UltraScale+ Processing System (PS).
-The PS hosts bare-metal software executing on ARM Cortex-A53 cores, while the RDMA control and datapath logic resides in the Programmable Logic (PL).
-This architecture maintains a clear separation between control plane and data plane functions.

 ### 4.1.1 Interface Characteristics

 The AXI4-Lite interface is strictly a control and synchronization channel.
-Payload data does not traverse this interface; instead, data movement occurs through dedicated AXI4-MM and AXI4-Stream channels managed by hardware DMA engines.
-The AXI4-Lite slave provides memory-mapped access to 32-bit wide registers, totaling 32 register locations at 4-byte boundaries within a 128-byte address aperture.
+Payload data does not traverse this interface.
+Instead, data movement occurs through dedicated AXI4-MM and AXI4-Stream channels managed by hardware DMA engines (data movers).
+The AXI4-Lite slave provides memory-mapped access to 32-bit wide registers, totaling 32 register locations at 4-byte boundaries within a 128-byte address space.

 ### 4.1.2 Control Plane Responsibilities

-All operation progress and completion detection is performed via polling; no interrupt-driven control flow is implemented.
+All operation progress and completion detection is performed via polling.
+No interrupt-driven control flow is implemented.
 The control plane interface enables software to perform the following operations:

 - **Queue Configuration**: Initialize Send Queue (SQ) and Completion Queue (CQ) descriptor rings in system DDR memory by programming base addresses and queue depths.
 - **Queue Synchronization**: Coordinate producer-consumer operations through head and tail pointer updates.
 Software advances tail pointers to post new work; hardware advances head pointers as work completes.